-Couples don’t talk about sex.
+Couples often don’t talk about sex.
 It’s as if we believe sex is an action you take but not a subject you discuss.
-It is healthy to let your spouse know what you do and don’t like when it comes to the sex act.
+It is healthy to let your spouse know what you do and don’t like when it comes to sex.
 It is also healthy to let your partner know if you are less than satisfied with your sexual relationship.
 More sex talk can lead to more sex in the marriage!

 Lack of sex or lost sex drive can be caused by depression.
 There are many reasons why your spouse may feel depressed.
-If your spouse is dealing with depression let him or her know that you are there to support them and will work through the depression with them.
+If your spouse is dealing with depression let them know that you are there to support them and will work through the depression together.

 Insist on going to a professional.
-Offer your support but make it clear that you will not accept your spouse ignoring their condition and not seeking help.
-Anyone suffering from depression needs to know they have support from those who love them.
+Offer your support but make it clear that you will not accept your spouse ignoring their condition and avoiding help.
 Depression isn't something people "just get over."
-For your spouse to recover, you will need to validate their depression and encourage them to take proactive steps in treating the depression.
+For your spouse to recover, you will need to validate their depression and encourage them to take proactive steps to treat it.

 Childhood Sexual Abuse

 If you are in such a situation, it is important to understand that your spouse needs your support.
-But if he or she refuses to acknowledge and deal with the problem, you have a choice to make.
+But if they refuse to acknowledge and deal with the problem, you have a choice to make.
 Either learn to live with the lack of sex in your marriage or divorce.

 Lack of Attraction for One’s Spouse

 It would hurt to hear your spouse say they do not find you attractive.
-But just because your spouse does not find you attractive does not mean you are not attractive.
+But just because your spouse does not find you attractive does not mean you aren't desirable.

 The chemistry we feel for our spouse can ebb and flow.
 It is not unusual in a marriage to go through periods where we feel a lack of desire for our spouse.
 What you have to do when faced with this issue is determine if there is still love present.

 If your spouse loves you but is going through a phase and not feeling that old spark, work at rekindling the spark.
-Work together as a couple at bringing back a little romance and connecting both emotionally and physically.
+Work together as a couple to bring back a little romance and connect both emotionally and physically.